 Early Christian beliefs about sex might not seem surprising at first: intercourse was generally seen as evil, and it was only acceptable after marriage.
 But dig a little deeper into the rules for early Christianity, and you’ll find all kinds of weird stuff.

 When it came to Christianity and premarital intimacy, the rules were strict—and sometimes they were just as strict once you were married.
-Doing it on the wrong day or in the wrong position made even marital sex a sin, according to early Christianity.
+Doing it on the wrong day or in the wrong position made even marital intercourse a sin, according to early Christianity.

 But other sexual sins are pretty weird by modern standards.
-Many of them boil down to one principle, enshrined in early Christianity: sex and lust were polluting, and they should be avoided if at all possible.
+Many of them boil down to one principle, enshrined in early Christianity: intercourse and lust were polluting, and they should be avoided if at all possible.
 Saint Paul recommended celibacy, but he agreed that those who could not "contain themselves" should find a spouse, "for it is better to marry than to be burnt."
-That's right: lust sent you straight to hell.
+That's right: lust sent you straight to Hell.

-No Sex On Sundays—Or Thursdays, Fridays, Christmas, Or Feast Days
+Abstinence On Sundays—Or Thursdays, Fridays, Christmas, Or Feast Days

 Don't Be Tempted By Thighs – They're Sinful, Too

-Even Thinking About Sex Was A Sin
+Even Thinking About Doing It Was A Sin

-“There is one evil, an evil above all other evil, that I am aware is always with me, that grievously and piteously lacerates and afflicts my soul.
+There is one evil, an evil above all other evil, that I am aware is always with me, that grievously and piteously lacerates and afflicts my soul.
 It was with me from the cradle, it grew with me in childhood, in adolescences, in my youth it always struck me, and it does not desert me even now that my limbs are failing because of my old age.
-This evil is sexual desire.”
+This evil is sexual desire.